The existing RCMP detachment in downtown Kamloops. (CFJC Today File Photo)

 Construction may begin in 2026

-According to the report, construction on the new RCMP headquarters will take place in 2026, with a move-in date sometime in 2029, at which point the existing RCMP building is expected to be demolished.
+According to the report, construction on the new RCMP headquarters will begin in 2026, with a move-in date sometime in 2029.

-“A phasing strategy will be implemented to limit as much disruption to RCMP operations as possible, occurring in alternating phases of demolition and construction, beginning with off-site pre-construction work in 2025,” the report said.
+“A phasing strategy will be implemented to limit as much disruption to RCMP operations as possible, occurring in alternating phases of demolition and construction, beginning with off-site pre-construction work in 2025,” Gordon wrote.

 “Construction of this project will be taking place concurrently with the Kamloops Centre for the Arts site approximately 350 metres away.
 Efforts will be made to minimize disruptions to the downtown core while these two large construction projects are taking place in close proximity to one another.”